Romans 1:19-32

 Result #3: Degraded Social Behavior (1:28-32)

-28 And according as they did not think good to have God in their knowledge [‘epi-gnosis’], God gave them up to a reprobate mind to practise unseemly things; v.28 The third result of turning away from the knowledge of God in creation is that God let their fallen natures have control of their actions, resulting in sins against their fellow men, such as violence and injustice.
+v.28 A Reprobate Mind.
+The third result of turning away from the knowledge of God in creation is that God let their fallen natures have control of their actions, resulting in sins against their fellow men, such as violence and injustice.
 A “reprobate mind” is a mind void of moral discernment.
 It isn’t that their consciences malfunctioned, but that they refused the little bit of light they did have (creation), such that the positive effect of their conscience was severely dampened.
 However, this word ‘epi-gnosis’ is much stronger than ‘gnosis’ (v.21).
 They did have an outward intellectual knowledge, but they gave up a full or personal knowledge.

-29 being filled with all unrighteousness, wickedness, covetousness, malice; full of envy, murder, strife, deceit, evil dispositions; whisperers, vv.29-31 A listing of the deeds that depraved man is guilty of practicing.
+vv.29-31 Unseemly Things.
+A listing of the deeds that depraved man is guilty of practicing.
 There are twenty-one in all.
 “Fornication” is not really in this list (a translation error) because the previous series of verses have already addressed that.
 These verses are dealing with anti-social sins… hurting others.
 Fornication is against our own bodies (1 Cor.
 6:18).
+Note that disobedience to parents is especially wicked (even compared to murder).
+It would indicate the beginning of a downward course.
+They became “void of understanding” but they still did have a conscience; which is never completely silent.
+The only understanding they had of God was from witnessing the righteous judgment of God”; i.e. His government executed on open sin, perhaps like v.27.
+Two added facts that show the total depravity of man are given in vv.31-32:

 2. They take pleasure in watching others do those deeds.
-A man’s mind has a higher capacity than his body, so he delights in others sins.
+A man’s mind has a higher capacity than his body, so he delights in others’ sins.
 In a culture influenced by Christianity, certain deeds might be unacceptable, but Satan has provided video recordings of these deeds “for your viewing pleasure”.
 A virtual world has been created (video games, movies) where the laws of the land and the government of God don’t apply.
 People love those environments because they can be completely lawless.

 1. I understand, therefore, that verse 18 gives first the general description of human ungodliness in every phase, and then the unrighteousness which was at that time most conspicuous in the Jews who combined with practical injustice a tenacious hold or possession of the truth: the former demonstrated to the end of Romans 1; the latter (after the transition of Rom.
 2:1-16.) pursued from Romans 2:17 to Romans 3:20. – Kelly, William.
 Notes on the Epistle of Paul, the Apostle, to the Romans: with a New Translation.
 Nabu Press, 2010.